CodeSquadBoston/exercises/README.md

-# exercises
+# CodeSquad Exercises
-A repo for storing some of the in-class exercises we'll be working on.
+A GitHub repository for storing some of the in-class exercises we'll be working on.